kushal19057/venture-fury/README.md

 Investors are invited to go through the platform along with data driven user engagement metrics to understand the popularity and feasibility of a product.

-The general users can register on the platform to follow creators and get live updates on their activities (#PUSH-NOTIFICATIONS), get product recommendations based on past interests (#SEO), chat with product founders (#CHAT), upvote interesting products and be part of this emerging community.
+The general users can register on the platform to follow creators and get live updates on their activities (#PUSH-NOTIFICATIONS), get product recommendations based on past interests (#SEO), chat with creators (#CHAT), upvote interesting products and be part of this emerging community.

+One-on-one chat with product founders is enabled only for the verified Investors after a subscription payment.

 In conclusion, we have built a feature rich and interactive platform catering the needs of both product founders and investors.
 We hope the community will use our product and come back with constructive comments.
 Thanks!